zlorance/Portfolio-zacharias/README.md

 ![profile_picture](profile-pic.png)

-I now have 5+ experience as a content expert specializing in technical topics, including general computing, blockchain, crypto, AR/VR, APIs, and finance.
+I have 5+ years of experience as a content expert specializing in technical topics, including general computing, blockchain, crypto, AR/VR, APIs, and finance.
 I bring fresh perspectives to content creation and management with a versatile skillset to tackle many different forms of content beyond writing.

 I have: